EduardoRosLab/EDLUT_BAXTER_DELAYS/README.md

 ##  Requirements
-* A computer with at least 8GB of RAM, a multicore CPU, an ENVIDIA GPU with CUDA support, and Linux (Ubuntu 15.10 or Ubuntu 16.04, required for ROS Kinetic) (Controller PC).
+* A computer with at least 8GB of RAM, a multicore CPU, an NVIDIA GPU with CUDA support, and Linux (Ubuntu 15.10 or Ubuntu 16.04, required for ROS Kinetic) (Controller PC).
 * A Baxter robot (it can be simulated using Gazebo, although its behaviour is completely different from the real one).
 * A computer running Ubuntu 16.04 for monitoring purposes (Monitoring PC).
 * A Raspberry Pi 3B+ (RPi).
 Only if WiFi connection is to be used between the robot and controller.
 In that case, the RPi operates as a WiFi robot-controller gateway.